WEB3-ALLIANCE/Web3Hackathon2022/README.md

 - Third Tier Winners: US$600 (3 slots)
 - Community Award: US$300 (1 slot)
 - Other Demo Teams: US$150 each team

+## Ecological Bounty
+The Ecological Bounty is given to a project that best applies below technology stacks during development.
+The winner of each track is selected by judges from the following sponsors.

+- US$7,000 for the best product deployed on [Dfinity](https://dfinity.org/), sponsored by ICPort, [DMail](https://dmail.ai/) and [ICNaming](https://app-testnet.icnaming.com/).

 ## Programme: